Our research is editorially independent but we

 Florida’s fourth largest spring is not only impressive, but kayak lovers will be enthusiastic about its crystal clear waters and abundant wildlife.
 Float through moss-draped cypress trees and soak in the views of stunning aquatic vegetation and limestone formations.

 For a pleasant day of paddling, explore Juniper Run’s narrow and winding waterways with crystal clear waters.
 With a lush landscape of palms, cypress, and southern hardwoods you can spot diverse wildlife in the Ocala National Forest.

 Scenic and laid back, Santa Fe has clear waters and plentiful opportunities to spot the abundant wildlife.
-For the truly adventurous, join a “full moon paddle” they host once a month for a chance to go night paddling.
+For the truly adventurous, join a “full moon paddle” which is hosted once a month for the chance to go night paddling.

 If you’re looking for wildlife viewing on your kayak excursion, Silver Springs State Park is your best bet.
 Here you can regularly spot a variety of tropical birds, alligators, turtles, deer, otter and even a few rhesus monkeys.

 Relaxing and laid back, John Pennekamp is great for its variety of thick mangroves and open channels.
 Spot colorful fish and turtles as you paddle through the first undersea state park in the United States.

 Truly one of Florida’s unspoiled river gems, Little Manatee River is a designated “Outstanding Florida Water” area with sand pine and oxbow wetlands.
 Escape from it all in this swampy spot perfect for nature lovers looking for peace and quiet.